nf-core/chipseq/README.md

 ## Introduction

-**nfcore/chipseq** is a bioinformatics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-seq) data.
+**nfcore/chipseq** is a bioinformatics analysis pipeline used for Chromatin ImmunoPrecipitation sequencing (ChIP-seq) data.

 On release, automated continuous integration tests run the pipeline on a [full-sized dataset](https://github.com/nf-core/test-datasets/tree/chipseq#full-test-dataset-origin) on the AWS cloud infrastructure.
 The dataset consists of FoxA1 (transcription factor) and EZH2 (histone,mark) IP experiments from _Franco et al. 2015_ ([GEO: GSE59530](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE59530), [PMID: 25752574](https://pubmed.ncbi.nlm.nih.gov/25752574/)) and _Popovic et al. 2014_ ([GEO: GSE57632](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE57632), [PMID: 25188243](https://pubmed.ncbi.nlm.nih.gov/25188243/)), respectively.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
 The results obtained from running the full-sized tests can be viewed on the [nf-core website](https://nf-co.re/chipseq/results).